 That is a good starting point to approach the topic.
 We well now talk in detail about each tense.

 The Spanish Preterite is main tense to talk about actions and events.
 It used to describe completed actions and events that HAPPENED in the past.

-– Individual actions or events, that happened once or a certain number of times (the duration of the action doesn’t really matter):
+– Individual actions or events, that happened once or a stated number of times (the duration of the actions doesn’t really matter):